 - What are the business reasons for the organization to invest in this position at this time?

 - What are the specific and unique outcomes that the organization hopes to accomplish by funding this position (return on investment)?

 - Where’s the organization headed in the future and how can an effective leader in this position promote that success?

 Job candidates who begin their job preparation by answering these questions have the potential to blow away competing candidates who do not.

 The most successful job candidates approach a job opportunity in the same way a forensic scientist approaches a murder investigation: by rigorously looking through all the clues and information available to put together a meaningful and accurate understanding of motives and actions.
 Exceptional job candidates will spend hours on research about an organization and a specific opportunity before they begin practicing for the interview.

 Fortunately, there are remarkable resources available that can provide you with information about your target position.
 Here is a list of key resources which you should leverage to the best of your ability.

 The Person Who Referred You

-A simple Internet search of the company name, or division names, with a “news” filter will provide you with a great summary of local, regional, and national stories.
-Often, these will include company press releases which focus on key developments and changes within the organization.
+A simple Internet search of the company name, or division names, with a “news” filter, will provide you with a great summary of local, regional, and national stories.
+Often, these will include company press releases that focus on key developments and changes within the organization.
 In some cases, there is bad news.
 It’s good to be aware of this before you stumble into a prickly topic during your interview.